kmarkley/Indigo-Online-Sensor/README.md

 Speedtest.net reports the distance to the server.
 This only affects the unit label on control pages (i.e. no conversion takes place).

 * **Update Frequency**
-Define how often the device perform a speedtest.
+Define how often the device will perform a speedtest.

 #### States